Talafhamohammad-cloud/reading-Notes/301/class-05.md

 3- Can you compute it based on any other state or props in your component?
 If so, it isn’t state.
 #############################################################################
-## SSHow can you identify where state needs to live?
+## How can you identify where state needs to live?

 For each piece of state in your application: